Variety is the spice of life

 Stage Two: “Artistic” Snapshot – making aesthetically pleasing pictures that enhance what you saw

-Inside the photo, with a flash of 45 degrees, the photographer simplifies the background, giving more attention to the subject.
+With a 45-degree flash inside the photo, the photographer simplifies the background, bringing more attention to the subject.

-In this stage, the photographer is aware of visual composition, exposure, and how to control their depth of field and freeze a subject or blur the background.
+In this stage, the photographer is aware of visual composition, exposure, and how to control the depth of field, freeze a subject, or blur the background.

-I have written in previous newsletters about composition, lighting, and framing and therefore encourage you to review those articles.
+I have written about composition, lighting, and framing in previous newsletters, so I encourage you to review those articles.

 Stage Three: “Expressive” Images – images made for public rather than private meanings.
 Like all art, expressive photography offers universal, often symbolic, statements.